 Notable destinations along this coast are the seaside resort of Torrevieja; historic Murcia which is slightly inland; and the city of Alicante, where regular fiestas bring the streets to life.
 The city's marina is a pleasant place for a bite to eat and a drink, while shopping in Alicante is something of a sport.

-The Costa Blanca has everything you and your travelling party needs to experience a fantastic sunshine holiday.
-And there are plenty of good value holidays on offer to the sunshine coast.
+The white coast has everything you and your travelling party needs to experience a fantastic sunshine holiday.
+And there are plenty of cheap holidays to the Costa Blanca on offer.
 Use TravelSupermarket to find a bargain break today.

 Carnival; February: Both Alicante and Benidorm host colourful carnivals in February.
 Fantastic parades filled with dancers and costumed characters take to the streets to mark the start of Lent.

 Fire Festival (Fallas); March: Resorts along the coast take part in this fiery fiesta, though Valencia is home to the most spectacular events.
 Fire and fireworks should be expected at any time.

 Holy Week; March/April: Church services and processions take place on the Costa Blanca during this most holy of weeks.
 It's an important time in the Christian calendar, and sitting in on a service is a revealing experience.

 Hogueras de San Juan (Bonfires of St John); June 24:Alicante hosts the biggest and best celebration on the night of June 24.
 Locals start bonfires and impressive parades roam the streets.
 If you're on the Costa Blanca, it's one not to miss.